BigDataIA-Fall2023-Team2/Assignment4/README.md

   App usage : APP_USES
   NFL post sponsership : NFL_SPONSER
 ```
-3) Now to load the data from the individual schemas we run 3 different scripts.
-The script copy the data and load it into various schemas that were mentioned above.
+  Now to load the data from the individual schemas we run 3 different scripts.
+The script contains steps to load data into various schemas that were mentioned above.
 ```
   Consumer data : 03_load_consumer_info_data.sql
   App usage : 04_load_app_usage_data.sql
   NFL post sponsership : 02_load_nfl_sponser_data.sql
 ```
-3) We then run the 05_create_nfl_team_state_lookup_table.sql to create lookup state table that contains value of the NFL teams and respective state it belongs to.
+2) We then run the 05_create_nfl_team_state_lookup_table.sql to create lookup state table that contains value of the NFL teams and respective state it belongs to.

-4) We have our UDF functions written in 06_consumer_active_behaviour_udf and 07_app_user_generation_clasification_udf for consumer data and app usage data respectively.
+3) We have our UDF functions written in 06_consumer_active_behaviour_udf and 07_app_user_generation_clasification_udf for consumer data and app usage data respectively.

    1) 06_consumer_active_behaviour_udf will identify what sports the individual is interested in and concat them in one column.

    2) 07_app_user_generation_clasification_udf will identify what generation the individual belongs to. eg GENZ or Millennial

-6) Now we will run the below scripts to creating tables and streams into our main schema i.e. analytics schema.
+4) Now we will run the below scripts to creating tables and streams into our main schema i.e. analytics schema.
 We will load the data into the analytics schema from the respective schemas mentioned in step 1 and then transform the data so that our tables and streams have fully refined data.
    ```
    Consumer data : 08_transform_consumer_data.sql
    App usage : 09_transform_app_uses_info.sql
    NFL post sponsership : 10_transform_nfl_sponsor_data.sql
    ```

-7) We will now execute the stored procedure 11_sponser_appusage_corr_sp to get data from streams of NFL and APP USAGE and aggregate them to generate a useful table (TEAM2_DB.ANALYTICS.SPONSORSHIP_APPUSAGES_CORR) that can be used for further analysis.
+5) We will now execute the stored procedure 11_sponser_appusage_corr_sp to get data from streams of NFL and APP USAGE and aggregate them to generate a useful table (TEAM2_DB.ANALYTICS.SPONSORSHIP_APPUSAGES_CORR) that can be used for further analysis.

 Proof of Concept (https://docs.google.com/document/d/1N0K34Oohp1onvOfS91-UuH7-uUOE0VP_1edQ5f1bfcY/edit) available to explain the data transformation and data quality checks that are done.